 This happens if the debtor owns a home, wants to file jointly with their spouse, owes under $10,000 in unsecured debt, would lose expensive property by filing, requires a car reaffirmation, or is not comfortable using a computer.
 If you believe someone screened by this tool would still be a good fit for Upsolve, feel free to refer them to our website so long as they are not homeowners or joint filers.

 On upsolve.org, the debtor will create an account linked to their referring Legal Aid Provider.
 The debtor then completes the following three tasks, which can either be done on a smartphone or a computer.

 Most debtors will complete these three tasks within a week.
 We call and email debtors who do not complete the three steps in that time.
 And we generally close the account of any debtor who doesn’t complete them within a month, giving extra lenience and encouragement to those who need it.
 In those cases where we close a debtor’s account, we email the Upsolve coordinator to close the case.

 Upsolve Generates Draft Bankruptcy Forms

 Once the debtor completes these tasks, Upsolve populates all the required federal and local bankruptcy forms, including the creditors from the Experian and Transition credit reports.
 We review the forms and documents for accuracy.
-Then, we email the forms in editable PDF format to the Upsolve Coordinator, attaching all the supporting documents (tax returns, pay stubs, credit reports, credit counseling certificate, etc.).
+Then, we upload the forms in editable PDF format to the Attorney Portal, along with all the supporting documents (tax returns, pay stubs, credit reports, credit counseling certificate, etc.).

-The Upsolve Coordinator will then forward that email to the reviewing attorney responsible for diagnosing the debtor and finalizing the case.
+A legal aid coordinator will assign an attorney to the case, using the Attorney Portal.
+The attorney is responsible for diagnosing the debtor and finalizing the case.